dnd2/learngit/English_Concept.md

 **Additionals**

-* The writer was surprised to receiver some extra money.
+* The writer was surprised to receive some extra money.
 * How did you feel?
 Very nervous.
 * Which turn is it?
 It's your turn.
 * Mr. Harmsworth wanted to see me.
 He wanted to speak to me.